 Most notably, the cases described in the above examples stand to benefit greatly from immortal objects.
 Projects using pre-fork can drop their workarounds.
 For the per-interpreter GIL project, immortal objects greatly simplifies the solution for existing static types, as well as objects exposed by the public C-API.

-In general, a strong immutability guarantee for objects enables Python applications to scale like never before.
-This is because they can then leverage multi-core parallelism without a tradeoff in memory usage as they now have.
+In general, a strong immutability guarantee for objects enables Python applications to scale better, particularly in multi-process deployments.
+This is because they can then leverage multi-core parallelism without such a significant tradeoff in memory usage as they now have.
 The cases we just described, as well as those described above in Motivation, reflect this improvement.

 A naive implementation shows a 4% slowdown.
-We have demonstrated a return to performance-neutral with a handful of basic mitigations applied.
-See the mitigation section below.
+We have demonstrated a return to ~performance-neutral~ with a handful of basic mitigations applied.
+See the mitigations section below.

 On the positive side, immortal objects save a significant amount of memory when used with a pre-fork model.
 Also, immortal objects provide opportunities for specialization in the eval loop that would improve performance.